RESEARCH SUPPORTS school stability:

 - It contains (for the first time) key protections for students in foster care to promote school stability and success and required collaboration with child welfare partners.

-- Click here to watch a Vermont video about the impact of having to change schools
+- No Decision About Me, Without Me — a Vermont video about the impact of having to change schools

-- Click here to go to the VT-FUTRES website where you can get resources aimed at improving educational success for youth in foster care
+- VT-FUTRES website to get resources aimed at improving educational success for youth in foster care